Introduction to IPSec

 - It works at the network layer, therefore there is no need for changes in the upper layers i.e application layer and transport layer.

-- IPSec is transparent to end-users.
+- It is transparent to end-users.
 There is no need for user training, key issuance, and revocation.

-- It is also used in a firewall to protect the incoming and outgoing traffic.
+- It is also used in a firewall to protect incoming and outgoing traffic.

 - When IP security is configured to work with the firewall, it becomes only an entry-exit point for all traffic to make it extra secure.

 This has been a guide to IPSec.
-Here we discuss the protocols, applications, and advantages of IPSec.
+Here we discuss the basic concept, modes of operation, protocols, applications, and advantages of IPSec.
 You may also have a look at the following articles to learn more –